hbkworld/open-api-tutorials/tutorials/streaming_multi_module.md

 The example code accepts a list of IP addresses, one for each LAN-XI module to include in the measurement.
 The module whose IP address is listed first will become the *PTP master*; all other modules will follow the clock reference provided by the master.

 In cases where multiple PTP systems are active on the same network care must be taken to ensure they do not interfere with each other.
-The [PTP Domain Number](https://en.wikipedia.org/wiki/Precision_Time_Protocol#Domains) provides a way to organise modules into groups that synchronize with a particular master.
+The [PTP Domain Number](https://en.wikipedia.org/wiki/Precision_Time_Protocol#Domains) provides a way to organize modules into groups that synchronize with a particular master.
 It's a number in the range of 4 to 127 inclusive, usually administered within your organisation.

 If you know there is no other PTP activity on the network then you won't have to do anything; the example code will simply use a default, hard-coded PTP Domain Number.
 Otherwise, you may need to request a PTP Domain Number from your network administrator and pass this to the example code by means of the `-d` command line option.